SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_3/phase3_decisions.md

 Although LLMs are powerful, they are fundamentally misaligned with the requirements of this pipeline.

-1. Task mismatch
+**1. Task mismatch**

 - Required task: Binary classification (`is_valid`) with structured outputs
 - LLM capability: Free-form text generation

-Implication:
+- Implication:
     - Requires prompt engineering to simulate classification
     - Adds unnecessary abstraction and failure modes

-2. Output instability
+**2. Output instability and lack of strict determinism**

+- LLM outputs are probabilistic by design:
+  - Token generation involves probability distributions
+- Even with constrained decoding, outputs can vary across runs, hardware, or implementations
+- Problems:
-    - Hard to guarantee strict JSON schema
+  - Cannot guarantee strict JSON schema compliance
-    - Requires prompt engineering + parsing

-3. Scalability constraints
-    - High cost for large datasets
+  - Requires post-processing, output validation, and error handling layers
+- In contrast, encoder models produce:
+  - Fixed-dimensional outputs
+  - Stable probabilities
+  - Fully reproducible predictions

+**3. Scalability and efficiency constraints**

+- LLMs have high computational cost per inference and slow sequential decoding
+- Pipeline requirement:
-    - Slower batch processing
+  - High-throughput batch classification over thousands of entities

-4. Reproducibility concerns
-    - Outputs may vary across runs or model versions

-Conclusion:
+- Implication:

-- LLMs are suitable for reasoning and prototyping
+  - LLMs are inefficient and costly at scale

+**4. Reproducibility and auditability**

+- Clinical pipelines require:
+  - Stable outputs
+  - Reproducible behaviour
+  - Auditability of decisions
+- LLMs are sensitive to:
+  - Model updates
+  - Prompt changes
+  - Sampling behaviour
+- Encoders provide:
+  - Deterministic forward pass
+  - Consistent outputs across runs

-- Not optimal for high-throughput, structured validation pipelines in a clinical context where consistency and interpretability are crucial.
+LLMs are better suited for exploration, prototyping, and complex reasoning tasks, but not for high-throughput, structured, deterministic validation pipelines in clinical contexts.

 ---